clasqm/QBASDOWN/test.md

 Basics
 ------
 Most of the time, you will just be writing as usual.
-Paragraphs are separated by an empty line, as you can see above
+Paragraphs are separated by an empty line, as you can see above.
+If things don't look quite as expected, make sure there is an empty line between major elements, such as between a code block and a list.

 Two spaces at the end of a line
 will produce a break, which you